Vacations and holidays for B.C. government employees

 Last updated: February 16, 2018

 The number of vacation days available to you is based on the bargaining unit, your employment status and how many years you have been in the BC Public Service.
-For more, see Annual Vacation Entitlement.
+For more, review Annual vacation entitlement.

 - Excluded employees may choose to carry over unused vacation and/or have it paid out.
 Any previous vacation remaining at the end of the carry over year will automatically be paid out.
-Refer to Terms and Conditions of Employment for Excluded Employees and Appointees for complete details on vacation rules
+Refer to Terms and Conditions of Employment for Excluded Employees and Appointees Part 08 –Vacation (PDF, 116KB) for complete details on vacation rules

 - Where applicable, reimbursement for expenses incurred by the employee’s family when they must travel due to the employee being called back to work

 - Travel time between the place of work and the employee’s location at the time of being recalled is not counted against any remaining vacation entitlement

 PEA employees and excluded employees have the choice to be reimbursed as described above, or they can elect to gain an additional vacation entitlement of 5 working days instead.

 To help you plan days off, see the calendar of statutory holidays.